SundayTyper/myPHPwebsite/README.md

 # Improvements I would like to make:

-- shore up the page security so that I cannot access the wall without login auth, and can never access the connection page
+- shore up the page security so that I can never access the connection page
-- separate the html sections from php scripts into new files
 - jazz up the pages with CSS and better HTML styling

 # Install